 IBHS Disaster Dynamics Academy Presents

-Member company staff in claims, marketing, product management, research, underwriting, and any others who are interested.
+Member company staff in commercial lines loss control, modeling, claims, marketing, product management, research, underwriting, and any others who are interested.

 Thoughts from Past Attendees